joelouthan/theologic.us/content/posts/prayers/2020-11-07-noon_prayers.md

 - Mayor Breea Clark
 - Councilperson Elizabeth Foreman

+# State of Oklahoma

+- Governor Kevin Stitt, Sarah & children

+# United States

+- Joe & Jill Biden, Beau, Hunter, Ashley
+- Kamala Harris, Douglas Emhoff, Cole, Ella

 I pray against attacks on our leaders.
 Shield their eyes and hearts.

 But Father, if they do not know you, please turn their hearts towards you.

-Lord bless my city and her people.
+Lord, save my city, my state, and my nation and her people.

 > **1 Chronicles 29:18 O LORD, the God of Abraham, Isaac, and Israel, our fathers, keep forever such purposes and thoughts in the hearts of your people, and direct their hearts toward you.**